pretix/pretix-docs/docs/guides/two-factor-authentication.md

 A new page will open and your browser will prompt you to activate your hardware token.
 Activate it.
-For instance, if you are using a Yubikey, touch the blinking capacitive button.
+For instance, if you are using a YubiKey, touch the blinking capacitive button.

 This takes you back to the page titled "Two-factor authentication".
 The page will now state that 2FA is enabled and under "Registered devices", it will list the hardware token.